-Ann was born in Washington D.C. and, as a child, moved around several Midwestern cities, most notably Chicago and Pittsburgh.
-After moving to Cleveland, Toronto, Cincinnati, and Kalamazoo, she settled in Ann Arbor, where The Christmas Cookie Club is set.
-Ann received an undergraduate degree in Anthropology, and a graduate degree in Clinical Social Work and maintains a private psychotherapy practice in Ann Arbor.
+Ann has lived in three countries and eleven different cities, most in the midwest, and, for the longest stretch of time, in Ann Arbor, where The Christmas Cookie Club series is set.
+Ann received an undergraduate degree in Anthropology, and a graduate degree in Clinical Social Work and maintained a private psychotherapy and family therapist practice.
 She studied writing at the University of Michigan, attended workshops at Sewanee and Squaw Valley Writers’Conferences.